-Juventus License Won’t Feature In FIFA 20 After Konami Secures Exclusive Partnership For PES 2020
+Juventus Licence Won’t Feature In FIFA 20 After Konami Secures Exclusive Partnership For PES 2020

-EA Sports has been dealt a major blow for FIFA 20 as rivals Konami have snapped up the rights to license Juventus in an exclusive partnership.
+EA Sports has been dealt a major blow for FIFA 20 as rivals Konami have snapped up the rights to licence Juventus in an exclusive partnership.

 The upcoming eFootball Pro Evolution Soccer 2020 will have the rights to the Italian champions' IP, meaning it will have exclusive access to the team name, the club crest and official kits.